Last Updated on 3 November, 2022 by Samuelsson

 What is credit trading?

 The term means different things in business and financial trading.
-We will take a brief look at both definitions and then focus on what it means in financial trading, which is our main area of concern.
+We will take a brief look at both definitions and then focus on what it means in financial trading as well as what a credit trader does, which is our main area of concern.

 Trade credit: Business definition